Highlights of the Program

 Gary Ailes

-- Exploring how engineered biological amendments accelerate full soil food web regeneration and rhizophagic activity
+- Discuss how engineered biological amendments accelerate full soil food web regeneration and rhizophagic activity

 - Presenting data from field and compost trials demonstrating rapid microbial succession and improved soil function